Evident LogoOlympus Logo

 Research Applications of Fluorescent Nanoprobes and Microscopy Solutions

-Near-Infrared/Upconversion Imaging Using the FV3000 Red NIR Solution
+Near-Infrared/Upconversion Imaging Using a Confocal Microscope Solution

 Near-infrared imaging is currently a research hotspot in optical microscopy thanks to its capacity for deep penetration, low phototoxicity, and low interference from tissue autofluorescence.
 Fluorescent nanoprobes, such as quantum dots, can easily achieve NIR excitation through adjustments to their chemical composition, morphology, and size.
 In addition, upconversion nanomaterials have a special optical property that is practical for NIR imaging.
 They emit a shorter wavelength light (visible or UV light) than the excitation light when being excited by a long wavelength light (NIR).
 Owing to these advantages, upconversion nanoprobes are considered as new-generation fluorescent biomarkers, and they are expected to play an important role in biomedicine, energy and catalysis research, and other fields.